Anoobis5/stock-analysis/README.md

 #### Disadvantages:

 * Refactoring can affect the intended outcomes of an analysis.
+A script may have been working perfectly fine prior to refactoring, and changing the code may affect its core function structure.
 * Refactoring can be time consuming, and lead to creating more problems than they solve.
 While we may be aiming to have a code become more efficeint in analyzing a specific data trend, we may destabalize the macro's complex coding sets.
 * While the refactored code may have been improved, future variables may need for the code to one again be reoriented with more specific, or past code lines.

-## Conclusion Summary:

-How do these pros and cons apply to refactoring the original VBA script?

 By refactoring our VBA script, we improved the efficacy inwhich one can directly analyze a Stock Market Database.
 Instead of remapping the code to analyze one ticker, the macro will sort through the Stock Market Database for marked 'green' tickers, and analyze their total volume.
 This gives a comprehensive and collective list of stock options for the user.
 The code also enables the user to specify which year of data they would like the macro to parse through.
 The buttons added allow the user toi Analyze, format, and clear the data to quickly produce a table of analyze stock data.
 The code allows for the user to add future data sets from future years of Stock Market databases, and the code will analyze that new data.
 This increased flexibility within the code is a valuable asset for the user to collect data from the green stock tickers presents.